TheVillageDude/TheVillageDude/README.md

 - 👋 Hi, I’m @TheVillageDude
-- 👀 I’m interested in ... making games on Unity
+- 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 C#
-- 📫 How to reach me ... thevillagedude@outlook.com
+- 📫 How to reach me ... thevillagedude89@gmail.com

 <!---
 TheVillageDude/TheVillageDude is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.